 The rest of this section is organized as follows.
-Section 2.1 provides an overview of BDB.
+Section 2.1 provides an overview of BDB and its supported operations.
 Section 2.2 describes our database schema.
 Section 2.3 describes our internal use of transactions.
 Section 2.4 describes our use of transactional memory.
 Section 2.5 describes the transactions API that we expose to applications.